Tyler Myroniuk

 Research interests

 Dr. Myroniuk’s public health research agenda is rooted in his formal training in sociology and demography but is also influenced by theoretical perspectives and empirical considerations from anthropology, economics, and medicine.
-His most recent public health work includes examinations of immunological outcomes, behavioral responses, and attitudes pertaining to the COVID-19 pandemic; marriage and mental health outcomes of older adults; understanding HIV stigma through community-based participatory research; quality improvement and precision health data considerations in medicine; work-family balance and self-rated health; and the links between social capital and mental and physical health.
-Dr. Myroniuk’s published work is set in Canada, Europe, India, Malawi, South Africa, India, and the U.S.
+His research includes examining behavioral responses and attitudes pertaining to the COVID-19 pandemic; marriage and mental health outcomes of older adults; internal migration and associated health outcomes such as depression and obesity; understanding HIV stigma through community-based participatory research; quality improvement in health systems and substance use programming; work-family balance and self-rated health; and the links between social capital and mental and physical health.
+Dr. Myroniuk has an active research agenda in sub-Saharan Africa and North America.

 Select publications